mypolopony/Rsundials/Readme.md

 The header files _nvector_serial.h_ and _ida_dense.h_ should be present in the same directory.
 This will compile the file and allow the functions within to be usable in R.

 *Solving the Problem in R*
 Once R is started, the defined functions must be loaded before running the IDA solver.
-To load dynamic libraries into R, use the command
+To load dynamic libraries into R, use: `dyn.load("...path.../idafcns.so")` (\*nix) or `dyn.load("...path.../idafcns.dll")` (Windows).

-`
-dyn.load("...path.../idafcns.so") or dyn.load("...path.../idafcns.dll")
-`

-(depending on your system type).
 To execute the IDA solver in R, the following command might be used:

 ```R
      yvals <- ida(c(1,0,0), c(-0.04,0.04,0),